Streampunk/zenmos/README.md

     npm link zenmos
     node-red

-Connect to Node-RED using a webbrowser at http://localhost:1880 and scroll down to find the ZeNMOS nodes at the bottom of the list.
+Connect to Node-RED using a rowser at http://localhost:1880 and scroll down to find the ZeNMOS nodes at the bottom of the list.
 The nodes are self-documenting.

 # Building